graevy/graevy.github.io/content/posts/roms.md

 - the perpetual cat-and-mouse game of root detection and Magisk[^13]
 - larger attack surface[^10]

+### Choosing a rom

+Some secure roms aren't intended to be rooted.
+For reasons[^12], these are almost exclusively made for Pixel phones.
+If you have a Pixel, you can choose between [GrapheneOS](https://grapheneos.org/install/) (my choice), [Copperhead](https://copperhead.co/android/docs/), or [CalyxOS](https://calyxos.org/docs/guide/device-support/) (has some motorola/fairphone support!).

+Otherwise, you want [Lineage](https://wiki.lineageos.org/devices/)[^2], maybe [crDroid](https://crdroid.net/downloads) or something else [listed here](https://en.wikipedia.org/wiki/List_of_custom_Android_distributions) that is both open source and still developed.
+Another option might be decent; I haven't reviewed them in awhile, but LineageOS has a very big community, which you will have to rely on if you encounter The Ugly[^4].

 ### Bootloader Unlocking[^3]

 If you didn't buy a phone specifically for this, this might become much more annoying/"impossible" based on these results: